 The school is endorsed by Gedolim and local Rabbanim who visit the school and have contact with the children.
 Physical disciplinary methods are unacceptable, and smoking in school is unheard of by any faculty member.
 Good middos is very important, and the teachers set an example of that.
 Graduates of Magen Avos are learning in the finest Yeshiva Gedolos: Yeshivas Chevron, Ohr Yisroel, Ponevitz, Nachlas, Volfson, Yad Aaron, Itri and many more.

-The curriculum consist of generally five hours of limudei kosdesh in the morning with chumash, mishna, navi, halacha, and gemara, with three hours each day of limudei chol; including math, Hebrew, English, science, history, geography and physical education.
+The curriculum consists of, generally, five hours of limudei kosdesh in the morning with chumash, mishna, navi, halacha, and gemara, with three hours each day of limudei chol; including math, Hebrew, English, science, history, geography and physical education.
 The school is accredited and supervised by the Israeli Board of Education.

 In addition to the straight forward learning, there are many motivational programs, plays, contests, hikes in the mountains and valleys, and a major Torah exhibit each year in order to engage the students’ hearts and bodies, as well as their minds.